EU says Motorola deal will not impact Google probe

 Asked if the Motorola Mobility deal would affect the antitrust probe, Almunia said: "No, no ... we deal with mergers in a completely separate way than the antitrust cases that we have.
 Nothing to do (with each other)."

-"This is the same company but two different cases, two different procedures, two different analyses, two different teams analyzing but no link."
+"This is the same company but two different cases, two different procedures, two different analyses, two different teams analysing but no link."

-Almunia also said the Commission may extend the December 13 deadline for deciding whether to clear the planned merger of Deutsche Boerse and NYSE Euronext.
+Almunia also said the Commission may extend the Dec.
+13 deadline for deciding whether to clear the planned merger of Deutsche Boerse (DB1Gn.DE) and NYSE Euronext NYX.N.

 "The fact of the matter is that the Bavarian authorities and the top management of this bank do not seem to fully understand what should be done to get a positive decision regarding the restructuring," he said.